MerlinofMines/EasyCommands/docs/EasyCommands/multiCommands.md

 ```
 if "outer door" is open
-  turn on the "outer lights" //block 1
+  turn on the "outer lights"
-  if "inner door is open" //block 1
+  if "inner door is open"
-    turn on the "inner lights" //block 2
+    turn on the "inner lights"
-    turn on the "generator" //block 2
+    turn on the "generator"
-  else //block 1
+  else
     close the "outer door"
-    wait 1 //block 3
+    wait 1
-  wait 3  //block 1
+  wait 3
 ```

 ## Using "and" and parenthesis